Mr-Markus/ZigbeeNet/README.md

 With ZigBeeNet you can develop your own .NET application which communicates with zigbee devices.

-This project is highly inspired by https://github.com/zsmartsystems/com.zsmartsystems.zigbee and many ideas were adopted (almost a java -> c# port).

 ## What is Zigbee?

 Zigbee is a worldwide standard for low power, self-healing, mesh networks offering a complete and interoperable IoT solution for home and building automation: